daviddelsol1998/Cloud-DevOps-Site-Reliability-Engineering-Portfolio/README.md

 # Cloud DevOps Site Reliability Engineering Portfolio
-This repository showcases some of the open-source projects that I completed while I worked for pitch59.com and explorecalifornia.org
+This repository showcases some of the open-source projects that I completed while working for pitch59.com and explorecalifornia.org